Node | Feature | Description |

 Primary node | It is responsible for handling read/write operations. | There can be only one primary node in each replica set instance. |

 Secondary node | It replicates the data of the primary node by periodically polling the oplogs of the primary node with data consistency guaranteed.
 When the original primary node fails, a new primary node will be elected from multiple secondary nodes to ensure the high availability. | When a client connects to a secondary node, it has read-only access and cannot write data.
-In v4.2 and later, when a secondary node fails, the system will automatically replace it with the default hidden node to ensure the high availability of the secondary node.
 A secondary node can be expanded as described in Adding Secondary Node.
 A secondary node can be promoted to primary node as described in Promoting Secondary Node to Primary Node. |

 Hidden node | A secondary node will be designated as the hidden node by default for each newly purchased instance.
-When the primary node fails, the hidden node does not participate in the election of the new primary node.
-It only serves as an invisible replica node to back up data.
-When a secondary or read-only node fails, the system will automatically replace it with the hidden node as a new secondary or read-only node to achieve a high availability. | There can be only one hidden node in each replica set instance.
-It is not possible to delete a secondary node that has been designated as a hidden node. |
+It serves as an invisible replica node to back up data.
+When a secondary or a read-only node fails, this hidden node and the faulty secondary node can be switched to new secondary nodes, thereby achieving high availability. | There can be only one hidden node in each replica set instance.
+It is not possible to delete a secondary node that has been designated as a hidden node.
+A hidden node is not included in the "Primary Node's Replica List" and will not be elected as the primary node.
+However, it can participate in the voting process to elect the primary node. |

 Read-only node | If the read-only replica feature is enabled, the system will set one or more secondary nodes as read-only nodes.
 Read-only nodes are primarily used in scenarios with a large volume of read requests.
 They synchronize data from the primary or secondary nodes through the operation log.
 The system automatically routes read requests to the read-only nodes to reduce the access pressure on the primary node. | Read-only nodes do not participate in the election of the primary node.
 There can be multiple read-only nodes in each replica set instance.
 For more information, see Adding Read-Only Node. |